qmau94/quick-notes/aws/ec2.md

   - HDD, Throughput Optimized - ST1 - frequently accessed workloads
   - HDD, Cold - SC1 - less frequently accessed data.
   - HDD, Magnetic - Standard - cheap, infrequently accessed storage.
+- EBS vs Instance Store
+  - Instance Store Volumes are sometimes called Ephemeral Storage.
+  - Instance Store Volumes can not be stopped.
+If the unerlying host fails, you will lose your data.
+  - EBS backed instances can be stopped.
+You will not lose the data on this instance if it is stopped.
+  - You can reboot both, you will not lose your data.
+  - By default, both ROOT volumes will be deleted on termination, however with EBS volumes, yo can tell AWS to keep the root device volume.
 - multiple EC2 instances can not mount the same EBS, use EFS instead.
 - EC2 Types
   **DR Mc GIFT PX**